+(c) For a penalty that Licensing assesses under subsection (a) of this section, Licensing may assess the penalty for each day the deficiency occurs.

+(d) For penalty that Licensing assesses under subsections (b)(3) – (b)(5), Licensing must recommend $50 for the initial deficiency and an additional $50 for each day the deficiency continues to occur.

 §745.8715.
 When may Licensing impose an administrative penalty against a controlling person?

 We may impose an administrative penalty against a controlling person when the controlling person: